On a rainy day: who are the preppers and what can they teach during a pandemic

 Of course, some preppers go far beyond a simple emergency kit.
 Jason Charles, the firefighter who runs the YouTube channel The Angry Prepper, has a closet in his apartment for storing emergency rations and other equipment.
 Each member of his family even has a special bag for possible immediate evacuation.

-“My supplies can support my family for a year and a half,” he says.
+“My supplies can provide for my family for a year and a half,” he says.

 On the subject: 'Everybody takes, and I take': why do people buy toilet paper en masse

-James Hobel, founder of the Mountain Survival School, says situations like the coronavirus make it clear that it's wise for people to have some basic necessities on hand.
-It is also vital to have a plan in case something goes wrong.
-It is particularly concerned that urban dwellers tend to be overly dependent on services that may not be available in an emergency.
-Also, these people are usually not sure what to do if they have to stay at home for a long time, for example, during a mass quarantine.
+James Hobel, founder of the Mountain Survival School, says situations like the coronavirus make it clear that it's smart for people to have some essential supplies on hand.
+It’s also vital to have a plan in case something goes wrong.
+He is particularly concerned that city residents tend to become overly reliant on services that may not be available in an emergency.
+These people are also usually unsure of what to do if they have to stay at home for a long time, such as during a mass quarantine.

 What should ordinary people store in case of emergency, such as an outbreak of coronavirus?

-The CDC recommends having at least one gallon (3,8 liters) of water per person per day and a three-day supply of food that requires little to no cooking or refrigeration.
-The expert also recommends avoiding salty or spicy foods as they can increase your need for drinking water.
-You will need to keep this kit up to date - CDC recommends replacing consumables every six months.
+The CDC recommends having at least one gallon (3,8 liters) of water per person per day and a three-day supply of food that requires little or no cooking or refrigeration.
+The expert also recommends avoiding salty or spicy foods, as these may increase your need to drink water.
+You'll need to keep this kit up to date—the CDC recommends replacing supplies every six months.

 What preppers advise to buy in case of a crisis

-With many states asking people to stay at home as long as possible, it is helpful to have a few basic essentials on hand - other than toilet paper and hand sanitizer.
-About my personal prepper experience USA Today told by Josh Centers.
+With many states asking people to stay home as much as possible, it's helpful to have some essentials on hand—beyond toilet paper and hand sanitizer.
+About my personal experience as a prepper USA Today told by Josh Centers.
 Here's what he recommends stocking up on to deal with the crisis.

 1. Batteries